freenas/freenas-docs/userguide/storage.rst

 are copied to the specified dataset.
 The disk is unmounted after the copy operation completes.

-Successfully importing a disk shows a dialog to view or download the disk import log.
+After importing a disk, a dialog allows viewing or downloading the disk import log.